dustymabe/summit-2017-container-lab/vagrantcdk/lab2/chapter2.md

 ## Exploring the Running Container

 Now that the container is running we will explore the running container to see what's going on inside.
-First off the processes were started and any output that goes to stdout will come to the console of the container.
+First off, the processes were started and any output that goes to stdout will come to the console of the container.
 You can run `docker logs` to see the output.
 To follow or "tail" the logs use the `-f` option.